-i agree. even if its thrifty. you just end up buying more items instead of one or two. i was telling my mom the other day how expensive this fashion hobby of mine is. (le boo) i think i spend too much also. i think the best thing is to stick to timeless and classic pieces that will last you a little longer. sometimes i feel so ashamed and guilty for buying clothes. its a bitter sweet feeling going shoppingposted over 5 years ago
+i agree. even if its thrifty. you just end up buying more items instead of one or two. i was telling my mom the other day how expensive this fashion hobby of mine is. (le boo) i think i spend too much also. i think the best thing is to stick to timeless and classic pieces that will last you a little longer. sometimes i feel so ashamed and guilty for buying clothes. its a bitter sweet feeling going shoppingposted about 6 years ago

 Ooh, this is a very interesting question.
 My approach is to (1) stick to my own style and (2) stay ahead of the trends, not follow them.
 So, for example, I bought a vintage navy men’s blazer two years ago because I like tailored clothes and the color navy.
 It’s only just now getting trendy, so it has a longer shelf life than if I bought it after the trend started.
 I’m skipping vests because they never look good on me.
 Nonetheless, this certainly all costs more than wearing clothes only for functional reasons and buying them at church rummage sales and wearing them until they fall apart.
 I don’t really have that option because of my job.
 I’m pretty happy with my recession-chic fall wardrobe, most of which I got on the cheap at places like Etsy, consignment, and Forever21.
 I did mix in a dress and shirt from Steven Alan.
 Total cost: $1,000.
 If you are a student, though, you can stick to casual and vintage and sales and not spend more than $200 a season.
-It’s hard, though, especially for girls, and it adds up.posted over 5 years ago
+It’s hard, though, especially for girls, and it adds up.posted about 6 years ago

 I go shopping every weekend and 8 out of 10 times I would return with something.
 I spend maybe around $50-100 a weekend which is definitely a bit excessive.
 I’m trying to cut back a lot because my mom is starting to worry that I have a serious problem.
 But I think that it depends on what you are buying.
 When I’m buying shoes I wait for a holiday before I get it trying to take advantage of the sales instead of paying $150+ for the original.